 Skip to main content

-I am a Post-doc at the Department of Finance, Stockholm School of Economics and a researcher at the Institute for Social Research (SOFI), Stockholm University.
-I am a IZA research affiliate and a Distinguished CESifo Affiliate.
+I am a researcher at the Swedish Institute for Social Research (SOFI), Stockholm University, an IZA research affiliate, and a Distinguished CESifo Affiliate.
 I received my Ph.D. from Stockholm School of Economics in 2018.

 Work in Progress